MicrosoftDocs/well-architected/well-architected/saas/billing-cost-management.md

 - **Share resources among customers.** This approach can help you improve cost efficiency.
 For example, you might use shared multitenant infrastructure for the front end and dedicated infrastructure for the back-end data layer.

-    > [!NOTE]
-    > Ensure that you can manage both shared and dedicated usage, mitigate noisy neighbor issues, and meet data residency and other customer constraints.
+    > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Cost efficiency, performance, and capabilities.** Ensure that you can manage both shared and dedicated usage, mitigate noisy neighbor issues, and meet data residency and other customer constraints.
 In some cases, it might not be appropriate to share resources.
 You might instead need to deploy dedicated infrastructure for each customer by using the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp).

 - **Take advantage of Azure offers and discounts.** Azure provides a variety of different subscription types, such as the Microsoft Customer Agreement, Enterprise Agreements, and pay-as-you-go.
 Special subscriptions and credits are available through the Microsoft AI Cloud Partner Program.